onap/policy-parent/docs/development/devtools/pap-s3p.rst

 The 72 hours stability test will run the following steps sequentially in a single threaded loop.

 - **Create Policy Type** - creates an operational policy type using policy/api component
+- **Create Policy defaultDomain** - creates an operational policy using the policy type created in the above step using policy/api component
-- **Create Policy** - creates an operational policy using the policy type create in above step using policy/api component
+- **Create Policy sampleDomain** - creates an operational policy using the policy type created in the above step using policy/api component
 - **Check Health** - checks the health status of pap
 - **Check Statistics** - checks the statistics of pap
-- **Change state to ACTIVE** - changes the state of PdpGroup to ACTIVE
+- **Change state to ACTIVE** - changes the state of defaultGroup PdpGroup to ACTIVE
-- **Check PdpGroup Query** - makes a PdpGroup query request and verify that PdpGroup is in ACTIVE state.
+- **Check PdpGroup Query** - makes a PdpGroup query request and verifies that PdpGroup is in the ACTIVE state.
-- **Deploy Policy** - deploys the policy in PdpGroup
+- **Deploy defaultDomain Policy** - deploys the policy defaultDomain in the existing PdpGroup
+- **Create/Update PDP Group** - creates a new PDPGroup named sampleGroup.
+- **OS Process Sampler** - OS Process Sampler to start a new Pdp Instance
+- **Check PdpGroup Query** - makes a PdpGroup query request and verifies that 2 PdpGroups are in the ACTIVE state and defaultGroup has a policy deployed on it.
+- **Deployment Update sampleDomain** - deploys the policy sampleDomain in sampleGroup PdpGroup using pap api
+- **Check PdpGroup Query** - makes a PdpGroup query request and verifies that the defaultGroup has a policy defaultDomain deployed on it and sampleGroup has policy sampleDomain deployed on it.
+- **Check Deployed Policies** - checks for all the deployed policies using pap api.
+- **OS Process Sampler** - OS Process Sampler to stop the newly created Pdp Instance
+- **Undeploy Policy sampleDomain** - undeploys the policy sampleDomain from sampleGroup PdpGroup using pap api
-- **Undeploy Policy** - undeploy the policy from PdpGroup
+- **Undeploy Default Policy** - undeploys the policy defaultDomain from PdpGroup
-- **Change state to PASSIVE** - changes the state of PdpGroup to PASSIVE
+- **Change state to PASSIVE(sampleGroup)** - changes the state of sampleGroup PdpGroup to PASSIVE
+- **Delete PdpGroup SampleGroup** - delete the sampleGroup PdpGroup using pap api
+- **Change State to PASSIVE(defaultGroup)** - changes the state of defaultGroup PdpGroup to PASSIVE
-- **Check PdpGroup Query** - makes a PdpGroup query request and verify that PdpGroup is in PASSIVE state.
+- **Check PdpGroup Query** - makes a PdpGroup query request and verifies that PdpGroup is in the PASSIVE state.
+- **Delete Policy defaultDomain** - deletes the operational policy defaultDomain using policy/api component
-- **Delete Policy** - deletes the operational policy using policy/api component
+- **Delete Policy sampleDomain** - deletes the operational policy sampleDomain using policy/api component
 - **Delete Policy Type** - deletes the operational policy type using policy/api component

 The following steps can be used to configure the parameters of test plan.